AzureDevOpsHelper/AzureDevOpsHelper/README.md

 5. Follow the log in flow to get a Token for your Azure DevOps.
 6. Log in a second time, to authenticate to GraphAPI.
 7. The script will output information about your user from devops and Entra.
+8. Curated info is outputted to the console, Full info is saved to a Json file output.

 ## Contributing